getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 }
 ```

-Quick quiz without looking back at that snippet: which variable(s) exist only inside the `if` statement, and which variable(s) existing only inside the `for` loop?
+Quick quiz without looking back at that snippet: which variable(s) exist only inside the `if` statement, and which variable(s) exist only inside the `for` loop?

 The answers: the `if` statement contains `b` and `c` block-scoped variables, and the `for` loop contains `i` and `j` block-scoped variables.